 Whether you have a strong and happy marriage or a difficult one that seems to be falling apart–or anywhere in between–a marriage requires work.
-I could give you 10 tips to a happy marriage or 15 ways to improve your marriage, but I’d rather focus on a few strategies that are guaranteed to work if you implement them.
-I’ve done them, our readers recommend them and research supports them.
+These 3 keys to a successful marriage are guaranteed to work if you implement them.
+I’ve used them, our readers recommend them and research supports them.

 I met my husband in preschool and we started dating in high school.